dstrohmaier/Adaptive-Utility/README.md

 ## Viewing the Notebook
 You can view the Notebook [here using the Jupyter projects nbviewer](https://nbviewer.jupyter.org/github/dstrohmaier/Adaptive-Utility/blob/master/coping_with_complexity.ipynb).
+The interactive widgets, however, don't work in the viewer, so you better view it in your own Jupyter installation.

 ## Motivation